UKHomeOffice/dsa-re-showcase/README.md

 - A **Kubernetes CronJob** is deployed to regularly simulate a user login by calling the Registration Service API.
 - This ensures that consistent Kafka traffic is generated for distributed tracing and metrics collection, even without manual user interaction.

 ---

+## Custom Metric - Counter

+- A **Counter** for the number of logins show how to publish custom metrics from the python code to any backend by OpenTelemetry (OTLP).
+- The notification-service custom_metric.py provide the set up module and the kafka_consumer.py include an increment counter trigger which data you can fetch in your backend monitoring tool.
+---

 ## Setup